Ion mobility spectrometry: Applications

 Perhaps ion mobility spectrometry's greatest strength is the speed at which separations occur—typically on the order of tens of milliseconds.
 This feature combined with its ease of use, relatively high sensitivity, and highly compact design have allowed IMS as a commercial product to be used as a routine tool for the field detection of explosives, drugs, and chemical weapons.
 Major manufacturers of IMS screening devices used in airports are Morpho and Smiths Detection.
 Smiths purchased Morpho Detection in 2017 and subsequently had to legally divest ownership of the Trace side of the business (Smiths have Trace Products) which was sold on to Rapiscan Systems in mid 2017.
 The products are listed under ETD Itemisers.
 The latest model is a non-radiation 4DX.

 In the pharmaceutical industry, IMS is used in cleaning validations, demonstrating that reaction vessels are sufficiently clean to proceed with the next batch of pharmaceutical product.
 IMS is much faster and more accurate than HPLC and total organic carbon methods previously used.
 IMS is also used for analyzing the composition of drugs produced, thereby finding a place in quality assurance and control.

 As a research tool, ion mobility is becoming a more widely used technique for the analysis of biological materials, specifically proteomics, metabolomics and glycomics.
-For example, in proteomics IMS-MS using MALDI as the ionization method has helped by providing faster high-resolution separations of protein pieces in analysis.
+For example, in proteomics IMS-MS using matrix-assisted laser desorption/ionization (MALDI) as the ionization method has helped by providing faster high-resolution separations of protein pieces in analysis.
 An important piece information gained by ion mobility are the collision cross sections (CCS).
 These rotationally averaged 2D-projections of the molecule, providing an insight in the global shape.
 In proteomics, these can be used to gain insights in the stability of protein and multi-protein complexes via collision induced dissociation (CID) experiments.
-While in metabolomics and glycomics, the CCS can, when coupled to MS, be used to separate isomers of the same compound.
+While in metabolomics and glycomics, the CCS can, when coupled to mass spectrometry (MS), be used to separate isomers of the same compound.
 This way, adding CCS values of glycans and their fragments to databases will increase structural identification confidence and accuracy.
 In addition to the empirical determination, CCS values can be computationally calculated if the 3D-structure of the molecule is known.
 Current CCS algorithms allow ms calculation times, making them very powerful when combined with AlphaFold and/or molecular dynamic simulations.

 Outside of laboratory purposes, IMS has found great usage as a detection tool for hazardous substances.
 More than 10,000 IMS devices are in use worldwide in airports, and the US Army has more than 50,000 IMS devices.
 In industrial settings, uses of IMS include checking equipment cleanliness and detecting emission contents, such as determining the amount of hydrochloric and hydrofluoric acid in a stack gas from a process.
 It is also applied in industrial purposes to detect harmful substances in air.

-In metabolomics, the IMS is used to detect lung cancer, chronic obstructive pulmonary disease, sarcoidosis, potential rejections after lung transplantation and relations to bacteria within the lung (see Breath gas analysis).
+In metabolomics, the IMS is used to detect lung cancer, chronic obstructive pulmonary disease, sarcoidosis, potential rejections after lung transplantation and relations to bacteria within the lung (see breath gas analysis).